lennybakkalian/ngx-trpc/README.md

 - **Reactive Streams**: Utilize RxJS for handling API responses and WebSocket streams like a pro.
 - **Subscriptions**: Native support for subscriptions using WebSockets, fully integrated with RxJS.

+## Inspiration 💡

+This project was inspired by the amazing work of [`@analogjs/trpc`](https://github.com/analogjs/analog/tree/main/packages/trpc).
+It builds upon the same principles of type-safe API communication and seamless Angular integration, with added features such as WebSocket subscriptions.

 ## TODOs 📝

 - [ ] **Rehydration Support**: Implement state rehydration to optimize Server-Side Rendering (SSR) and client-side hydration, ensuring faster load times and reducing redundant API calls.